geotrev/bulba/README.md

 `UpgradedComponent` has its own API to more tightly control things like rendering encapsulated HTML and styles, tracking renders via custom lifecycle methods, and using built-in state via upgraded class properties.

-Of course, it also extends `HTMLElement`, enabling native lifecycle callbacks for all extenders, if you need that.
-Note that you should call `super` to continue receiving custom lifecycle events if you go that direction.
-For more details, see [Lifecycle methods](#lifecycle) below.
+Of course, it also extends `HTMLElement`, enabling native lifecycle callbacks for all extenders.
+Be sure to read about the caveats in [the native callbacks section](#using-native-lifecycle-callbacks) below.

 ### Render